Barcoding Invariants and Their Comparison: Applications

 where the last equality and last inequality both follow from the assumption that $X$ has interval dimension $1$.
-Thus, by Lemma \ref{lemma:invariant_kernel}~\ref{lemma:invariantrelations:num:kerinterpret}, $\res$ distinguishes the positive part $Z_+$ and the negative part $Z_-$ of $z$, while $\beta^\Int_0$ does not.
+Thus, under the assumption of the existence of such an $X$, we have $\beta^\Int_0 \neq \res$, as needed.
 Next, we show that there indeed exists such a representation $X$.
 We note that the hypothesis on $P$ is equivalent to assuming that $P$ has nonzero global interval dimension $d$, which is finite by Proposition~\ref{prop:finite_interval_dimension}.
-Then, there exists a representation $M$ with interval dimension equal to $d$, and $\Omega^{d-1}(M)$ has interval dimension $1$ (recall the construction in subsection~\ref{subsec:relhom_invariants}). \end{proof}
+Then, there exists a representation $M$ with interval dimension equal to $d$, and $\Omega^{d-1}(M)$ has interval dimension $1$ (recall the construction in Section~\ref{subsec:relhom_invariants}). \end{proof}

-We recall that finite posets $P$ such that every indecomposable representation of $P$ is isomorphic to an interval representation (i.e.\ $P$ has global interval dimension $0$) have been completely classified in \cite[Theorem~5.1]{aoki2023summand}.
-The proof for the first half of Theorem~\ref{thm:classifying_interval-barcoding_invariants} relies on specific examples constructed for the $2\times 3$ commutative grid.
-We conjecture that it is possible to provide similar examples in the more general setting where $P$ has nonzero global interval dimension (i.e.\ there exists at least one indecomposable representation of $P$ that is not isomorphic to an interval representation). \begin{question} Is it true that, for any finite poset with nonzero global interval dimension, the following pairs of invariants are incomparable? \begin{enumerate} \item $\dgm^\Int$ and $\pi^{\Int}$. \item $\dgm^\Int$ and $\chi^\Int$. \item $\dgm^\Int$ and $\beta_0^\Int$. \end{enumerate} \end{question}

-Next we show that, among homological invariants with finite global dimensions that are complete for interval decomposable representations, the interval Euler characteristic has the weakest discriminating power.